|

 able to help you pick between the zillions of brands and weights available.
 All of the

 Hammermill line is acid-free, so that's a good choice if you hinge your stamps.
-For a
+Try and get a few sheets of whatever

 paper you pick as a sample first, however, to make sure it works OK in your printer - the